hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Boolean‐valued semantics.md

 If $\phi$ is true according to $M$, then we write $M \models \phi$, which is read as "$M$ models $\phi$".
 For every sentence $\phi$, either $M \models \phi$ or $M \models \lnot \phi$.
 Alternatively, we might write $$M(\phi) \in \{0,1\}$$.
 This map can be construed as a sort of **logical homomorphism** between the sentences of $L$ and the elements of $$\{0,1\}$$, which is a map that co-operates with logical operations $\land, \lor, \lnot$.
 For example, $M(\phi_1 \land \phi_2) = M(\phi_1) \land M(\phi_2)$.

-The question arises as to whether we can define logical homomorphisms to more complicated logical structures.
+This post concerns the possibility of logical homomorphisms to more complicated logical structures.
 To answer this question, we first need a precise definition of a logical structure.

 ## Boolean Algebras